Artist Statement

 My first gallery exhibition: Guest Artist, Cloverdale Arts Alliance Gallery, Cloverdale California, November 2022 - January 2023.

-My sixth (of ten now) gallery exhibition: Featured Artist, Cloverdale Arts Alliance Gallery, Cloverdale California, November 2023 - January 2024.
+My sixth (of thirteen now) gallery exhibition: Featured Artist, Cloverdale Arts Alliance Gallery, Cloverdale California, November 2023 - January 2024.

 My artwork can be seen at: